 Why Should You Do Dry Brushing Before Sauna Session?

-• Opens Pores: People come to the sauna to sweat and relax, but you can’t do that effectively if your pores are blocked.
+- Opens Pores: People come to the sauna to sweat and relax, but you can’t do that effectively if your pores are blocked.
 Your sweat and the toxins from your lymphatic system can’t find their way out of your body effectively.

-• Removes Bad Bacteria: As mentioned, dead skin cells harbor bacteria underneath.
+With dry brushing, you can slough away the dead cells and open your pores.
+Removing all the dirt blocking the pores promotes the release of sweat.
+Add the fact that dry brushing stimulates lymphatic drainage, which enhances the detoxification process you’ll experience. - Removes Bad Bacteria: As mentioned, dead skin cells harbor bacteria underneath.
 These microorganisms cause infections that become pimples and acne.
 In addition, they irritate the skin and cause eczema and dermatitis flare-ups.
 Dry brushing exfoliates the skin, which helps you shed away these harmful microbes.

 More than helping you achieve healthier skin, removing harmful bacteria with dry brushing contributes to a better sauna experience.
 If everyone did it, the whole session would be more hygienic than ever — especially if you’re visiting a public sauna.
-You’ll feel confident knowing you’re sharing space with those who take safety and health seriously.
+You’ll feel confident knowing you’re sharing space with those who take safety and health seriously. - Helps You Get More Nutrients From the Sauna: One lesser-known benefit of an infrared sauna is that you can gain nutrients from it, specifically Vitamin D. This works the same way as sunlight.
+The lamps provide the same type of electromagnetic radiation that stimulates vitamin D production.

 Dry brushing helps remove any obstructions that can hamper how the skin absorbs the infrared rays.
 Since you’re removing the layer of dead cells, the heat can penetrate deeper and interact better with the proteins responsible for synthesizing vitamin D. With regular sauna sessions, you can enjoy more robust bones and reduced growth of cancer cells — the two main benefits of vitamin D.